dustwh/dustwh-DataEngineSettingUpWalkThrough-/MarkDown Version/3 - Eureka.md

 Status: UP (1) - spring-cloud-provider-8001, UP means the service is online, (1) means the number of services in the cluster, spring-cloud-provider-8001 is micro-service-cloud-provider-dept- 8001 The value of eureka.instance.instance-id in the configuration file application.yml.

+**NOTE: We are visiting the service via the url of localhost:7001\.
+That is to say we are not communicate with eureka, but communicate directly with 8001, via the url defined in 8001’s controller.
+But actually we should Communicate with Eureka, and let Eureka fetch the corresponding service instesad of us: We can visit: http://eureka7001.com/dept/get/1 instead of localhost.
+In next article, we will go on discussing this.**

 Execute the following SQL in the luxbp\_demo\_jdbc database of MySQL to prepare test data.

 ```mysql